Whitney Houston: 1992–1994: The Bodyguard

 Houston then embarked on her most expansive global tour to date: The Bodyguard World Tour.
 She toured for nearly two years to mostly sold-out audiences across five continents.
 Houston eventually ranked as the third highest-earning female entertainer of 1993-94, according to Forbes, named as one of the 100 most powerful people in Hollywood by Premiere and placed in the top five of Entertainment Weeklys annual "Entertainer of the Year" ranking.
+In 1994, Jet reported that Houston was one of the top ten television celebrity spokespeople of the year according to Video Storyboard Tests due to her celebrity endorsement of AT&T that year.

 In October 1994, Houston attended and performed at a state dinner in the White House honoring newly elected South African president Nelson Mandela.
 At the end of her world tour, Houston performed three concerts in South Africa to honor President Mandela, playing to more than 200,000 people; this made her the first major musician to visit the newly unified and apartheid free nation following Mandela's winning election.
 Portions of Whitney: The Concert for a New South Africa were broadcast live on HBO with funds of the concerts being donated to various charities in South Africa.
 The event was considered the nation's "biggest media event since the inauguration of Nelson Mandela".
 In May 1995, Houston hosted the 8th Annual Nickelodeon Kids' Choice Awards.
 A month later, in June 1995, Houston's Whitney Houston Foundation for Children was awarded a VH1 Honor for all of their charitable work.